synw/django-mqueue/docs/logs/logs_handler.rst

 Logs handler
 ============

-Mqueue has a log handler that you can use to store the django logs in the db.
+Mqueue has a log handler that to stores the django logs into the db as events.

 To enable it add this to `settings.py`